 The Host Institution

 The Institute of Agrochemistry and Food Technology (IATA), created in 1966, is a center of the Spanish National Research Council (CSIC).
-Its scientific-technical objective is to carry out research of excellence on the production of sustainable and quality food with special focus on safety, health impact and consumer acceptance.
-IATA research can be grouped into the following lines of research: innovation in foods and processes, food safety and preservation, diet, microbiota and health and food biotechnology.
+Its scientific-technical objective is to carry out research of excellence on the production of sustainable and quality food with a special focus on safety, health impact, and consumer acceptance.
+IATA research can be grouped into the following lines of research: innovation in foods and processes, food safety and preservation, diet, microbiota, and health and food biotechnology.

-IATA participates in R&D&i projects funded by competitive calls at European and International levels together with other research institutions, Universities and International companies.
-In recent years, IATA has been granted with more than 5 M € from European funds through several prestigious research, innovation and training projects.
+IATA participates in R&D&i projects funded by competitive calls at European and International levels together with other research institutions, Universities, and International companies.
+In recent years, IATA has been granted with more than 5 M € from European funds through several prestigious research, innovation, and training projects.
 IATA coordinates more than 40 research projects funded by regional and national institutions.
-IATA and its researchers have stablished long-standing collaborations with other institutions with common objectives to create synergies.
+IATA and its researchers have established long-standing collaborations with other institutions with common objectives to create synergies.